mmcintire00/bootcamp_mini_projects/README.md

 ### Projects in this repository:
 * Predicting home sales prices in Ames, IA using linear regression
 * Predicting the drinkablity of water using logistic regression, KNN Classifiers, SVC, and Random forests
+* Using unsupervised machine learning techniques for clustering red wine by quality